-Flossbach Von Storch SE acquired a new position in shares of News Corporation (NASDAQ:NWSA - Free Report) during the first quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
-The firm acquired 16,355 shares of the company's stock, valued at approximately $445,000.
+Flossbach Von Storch SE acquired a new position in shares of News Corporation (NASDAQ:NWSA - Free Report) during the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
+The fund acquired 16,355 shares of the company's stock, valued at approximately $445,000.

-News (NASDAQ:NWSA - Get Free Report) last issued its earnings results on Thursday, May 8th.
+News (NASDAQ:NWSA - Get Free Report) last posted its quarterly earnings results on Thursday, May 8th.
 The company reported $0.17 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.19 by ($0.02).
+The firm had revenue of $2.01 billion for the quarter, compared to analyst estimates of $2 billion.
 News had a return on equity of 5.64% and a net margin of 5.18%.
-The company had revenue of $2.01 billion for the quarter, compared to the consensus estimate of $2 billion.
-During the same period in the prior year, the company earned $0.13 earnings per share.
-The firm's revenue was up .8% compared to the same quarter last year.
-As a group, equities analysts forecast that News Corporation will post 0.94 EPS for the current fiscal year.
+The business's revenue was up .8% on a year-over-year basis.
+During the same quarter in the prior year, the business posted $0.13 EPS.
+On average, research analysts predict that News Corporation will post 0.94 EPS for the current fiscal year.

 News Corporation, a media and information services company, creates and distributes authoritative and engaging content, and other products and services for consumers and businesses worldwide.
 It operates through six segments: Digital Real Estate Services, Subscription Video Services, Dow Jones, Book Publishing, News Media, and Other.